Who should apply?

 - Defer their place up to (but not beyond) the point at which they reach compulsory school age.

-You may also request that your child starts school on a part-time basis.
-However, this cannot continue beyond the point at which your child reaches statutory school age.
+You may also request that your child start school on a part-time basis.
+However, this cannot continue beyond the point at which your child reaches compulsory school age.

-Further details on deferring and offsetting can be found in the Defer Offset Leaflet.
-If you are a Reading resident and wish to request an offset for your summer-born child to September 2021, please read the Educated Outside of Age Group Guidance.
-You must complete an application form as normal and additionally complete an Offset Request Form and return it to the school admissions team, who will coordinate the request with all the schools to which you are applying.
+Further details on deferring and offsetting may be found in the Defer Offset leaflet.
+If you are a Reading resident and wish to request an offset for your summer-born child to September 2023, please read the Educated outside of age group guidance.
+You must complete an application form as normal, together with the Offset Request Form and return it to the School Admissions Team, who will coordinate the request with your preferred schools.

 You must apply for a school place even if your child already attends the nursery of your preferred school.

 You can apply using our online service from 9am on 12 November 2021 to 11.59pm on 15 January 2022.

 You can apply online using a smart phone, tablet or PC.
 A guide on how to use the online service is available here.